 Then React was released and everything has changed.
 Facebook gave us a wonderful testing tool that contains everything we need in a single package – Jest.
 At The Software House, we use Jest for everything – mocking, testing, asserting, on both frontend and backend.
 And, for now, we see no better alternative available on the market.

 Let’s face it.
-There’s no way to write a bug-free software.
+There’s no way to write bug-free software.
 It sounds like something you might aspire to, but, in the end, creating an ideal mobile or web application is simply impossible.
 No matter how hard you try to cover as many use cases as possible by testing, you’ll still face the unexpected inside your app.

-That’s why every Node.js tutorial should have a debugging chapter.
+That’s why every Node.js getting-started tutorial should have a debugging chapter.
 The most important thing is to have the tools that will allow you to find a solution.

 Node.js came a long way.
 It made debugging easy.
 I remember using console.log to find out what was happening in my code.
 Then, I switched to node-inspector, which, at some point, was built into the Node core (as –inspect flag).
 Still, it was nothing compared to the tools I had in PHP.

 How many of you had a problem with inspecting the code executed with pm2, ts-node (especially the 5.0+ version)?

 A few weeks ago, I found a new library, NDB.
 This is an advanced debugger from Google – a company behind the V8 engine.

 In order to obey all those rules, you should have a tool that will track (and possibly fix) all mistakes.